jas75/express-ts-starter/README.md

 npm run test
 ```

-If a database <app-name>_test doesn't exist, it will be created automatically.
+If a database `app_name`_test doesn't exist, it will be created automatically.

 ## 🔒 Security